 - The International Emergency Department Leadership Institute Leadership Essential Course was created by Harvard Medical School faculty and other international experts to provide ED leaders with the skills and knowledge they need to operate successful emergency departments in any part of the world.
 This five-day course provides a unique opportunity for the fellow to interact with senior ED leadership from around the world.

-The emergency medicine family of the Division of International Emergency Medicine and Humanitarian Programs at Brigham and Women’s Hospital is actively involved in emergency care systems strengthening, global heath research, and humanitarian response.
+The emergency medicine family of the Division of Global Emergency Care and Humanitarian Studies at Brigham and Women’s Hospital is actively involved in emergency care systems strengthening, global heath research, and humanitarian response.

 The Division coordinates a hospital-wide disaster response roster and sends faculty and fellows into disaster areas as the need arises.
 Through collaborations with a number of international aid organizations—including the International Rescue Committee, Oxfam, Save the Children, CARE, Red Cross/Red Crescent, Médecins Sans Frontières, Samaritan’s Purse, Emergency, International Medical Corps, Team Rubicon, NYC Medics, and Catholic Relief Services—the fellowship provides substantive field experiences and excellent learning opportunities for fellows.
 Strong support from the emergency medicine faculty provides ED schedule flexibility that allows last minute fellow deployment to disaster areas.